Shadowigor/gmusic-tools/README.md

-##gmusic-sync: Synchronisation scripts for Google Play Music
+##gmusic-tools: Scripts for Google Play Music
-gmusic-sync contains scripts for a more powerful synchronisation of your local files with [Google Music](https://music.google.com/).
+gmusic-tools contains scripts for a more powerful management of [Google Music](https://music.google.com/).
 They are all completely written in Python and are based upon the [unofficial gmusicapi](https://github.com/simon-weber/Unofficial-Google-Music-API).